Tricuspid regurgitation: Prognosis

-The prognosis of TR is less favorable for males than females.
+The prognosis of TR is less favorable for females than males.
+Females are at a greater risk of progressing to severe TR as compared to males.
 Survival rates are proportional to TR severity; but even mild TR reduces survival compared to those with no TR.
-If the TR is due to left heart failure or pulmonary hypertension, prognosis is usually dictated by these conditions, not the TR.
+In some studies, the 1 year mortality rate of severe, medically treated TR is 36-42% with a 2-3.2 times increased risk of death in moderate or severe TR as compared to mild TR or no tricuspid valvular disease.
+Even in those with mild TR, a large population based study showed about a 29% greater risk of death as compared to healthy controls.

 Epidemiology

-Tricuspid regurgitation is common and is estimated to occur in 65–85% of the population.
-In The Framingham Heart Study presence of any severity of tricuspid regurgitation, ranging from trace to above moderate was in 82% of men and in 85.7% of women.
-Mild tricuspid regurgitation tend to be common and benign and in structurally normal tricuspid valve apparatus can be considered a normal variant.
+In The Framingham Heart Study, presence of tricuspid regurgitation of mild severity or greater, was present in about 14.8% of men and 18.4% of women.
+Mild tricuspid regurgitation tends to be common and, in the presence of a structurally normal tricuspid valve apparatus, can be considered a normal variant.
+Clinically significant TR is more common in females, this is thought to be partly driven by the increased prevalence of atrial fibrillation and heart failure with preserved ejection fraction (both risk factors for TR) in women as compared to men.
 Moderate or severe tricuspid regurgitation is usually associated with tricuspid valve leaflet abnormalities and/or possibly annular dilation and is usually pathologic which can lead to irreversible damage of cardiac muscle and worse outcomes due to chronic prolonged right ventricular volume overload.

 In a study of 595 male elite football players aged 18–38, and 47 sedentary non-athletes, it was found that 58% of the athletes had tricuspid regurgitation vs. 36% in non-athletes.
 Football players with tricuspid regurgitation had larger tricuspid annulus diameter, compared to athletes without tricuspid regurgitation.
 Athletes with tricuspid regurgitation also had enlarged right atrium diameter when compared to control group.